-In many cases, health insurance will cover all or part of the costs of getting an oral appliance for sleep apnea treatment.
+In many cases, health insurance will cover all or part of the costs of obtaining an oral appliance for obstructive sleep apnea (OSA) treatment.
 This can vary from one insurance plan to another, or from state to state.
 Some insurers may cover the full cost, while others may cover part of the cost.

-How can I predetermine if medical insurance covers an oral appliance?
-Start by making a call to the benefits department using the contact numbers from the patient’s medical insurance card.
-It’s important to have sleep study information before the benefits verification call because the severity of OSA must be known before the benefits can be determined.
+How can I check to determine if medical insurance covers an oral appliance?
+Call the insurer/policy holder benefits department using the contact numbers from the patient’s medical insurance card.
+It is important to have the sleep study results and other medical information before the benefits verification call to ensure medical eligibility and necessity.
+The patient must meet certain criteria before the benefits can be determined.

 What are the billing codes?
-Today, there is only one medical diagnosis code available for OSA, the diagnosis code on the sleep study will be ICD diagnosis code G47.33, which stands for Obstructive Sleep Apnea (adult) (pediatric).
-To receive pre-approval, the insurance will also want to know the billing code for the custom sleep appliance which is:
+There is only one medical diagnosis code for OSA, which is ICD-10 diagnosis code G47.33, which stands for Obstructive Sleep Apnea (adult) (pediatric).
+To receive pre-approval, the insurance provider will also want to know the billing code for the custom sleep appliance which is:

 Does insurance cover snoring devices?
-Snoring alone is not covered by medical insurance, however snoring is a symptom of sleep apnea and if OSA is diagnosed then most medical insurers offer coverage for oral appliances with a diagnosis of OSA. benefit.
-Oral appliances are typically covered for severe OSA if the patient cannot tolerate CPAP or in some cases if the patient refuses CPAP. (however check with your medical payer first!)
+An oral appliance for snoring alone is not covered by medical insurance, however snoring is a symptom of sleep apnea and if OSA is diagnosed, then most medical insurers offer coverage for oral appliances with a diagnosis of OSA.

 What about deductibles?
 The deductible can differ from the yearly deductible for other services since most carriers categorize oral appliances for OSA as Durable Medical Equipment (DME).
 It is important to make sure that the patient or provider check the policy for DME benefits.